 a.
 Event Overviews

-To demonstrate the technique to identify and track large mesoscale pressure perturbation features, two cases are chosen within the 1 Mar – 31 Aug 2011 period.
-An initial constraint for these cases is that the phenomena of interest are required to remain within the longitudinal bounds of the primary array of TA stations for the majority of their existence (see Figure 1).
-Due to the orientation of the TA deployment, the two cases have phenomena with a substantive meridional propagation component so they can be assessed across the TA domain for longer periods of time.
+To demonstrate our approach to identify and track large mesoscale pressure perturbation features, two cases are chosen within the 1 Mar – 31 Aug 2011 period.
+Due to the north-south orientation of the TA deployment, the two cases have phenomena with a substantive meridional propagation component so they can be assessed across the TA domain for longer periods of time.
 The first case involves the development and movement of two successive MCS complexes that formed overnight on 11 Aug 2011 over the northern and central Great Plains.
 The second case involves a mesoscale gravity wave that formed in association with the synoptic system responsible for a deadly tornado outbreak across the southeastern CONUS on 27 Apr 2011, when the negative perturbation associated with the gravity wave propagated northward away from the primary synoptic system and across much of the Great Plains region.

 b.
 11-12 August 2011 Successive Northern Plains MCS Events

-1) Environment Synopsis
+1) Synopsis

 The analysis for this case focuses on two semi-linear convective complexes that initially formed over South Dakota and moved to the southeast over several hours into Nebraska and western Iowa before continuing southeast at varying intensities into northeast Kansas and northwest Missouri.
 NARR analysis at 1800 UTC 11 Aug 2011, a few hours prior to the organization of the first MCS, shows mid-level geostrophic flow at 500 (Fig. 3a) and 700 (Fig. 3b) hPa from west to northwest across the central to northern Great Plains.
-A digging shortwave trough was quickly propagating into Montana at this time (Fig. 3a), serving as a potential source to organize convection upstream of the trough location.
-Figure 4 depicts air temperature, dewpoint, and wind observations from surface-based National Weather Service (NWS) Automated Surface and Weather Observing System (ASOS/AWOS) and Bureau of Land Management Remote Automated Weather Station (RAWS) platforms at 1800 UTC 11 Aug 2011 courtesy of MesoWest (Horel et al. 2002).
-A clear southerly surface flow can be assessed across much of eastern and central Nebraska and South Dakota with temperatures ≥ 25 ºC and relatively high dewpoints ≥ 16 ºC.
-Thus, a warm and moist low-level environment is in place.
+A digging shortwave trough was propagating into Montana at this time (Fig. 3a), serving as a potential source to organize convection upstream of the trough location.
+Figure 4 depicts air temperature, dewpoint, and wind observations from surface-based National Weather Service (NWS) Automated Surface and Weather Observing System (ASOS/AWOS) and Bureau of Land Management Remote Automated Weather Station (RAWS) platforms at 1800 UTC 11 Aug 2011 obtained from MesoWest (Horel et al. 2002).
+A warm, moist low-level environment is evident with southerly surface flow across much of eastern and central Nebraska and South Dakota with temperatures ≥ 25 ºC and high dewpoints ≥ 16 ºC.

 The 0000 UTC 12 Aug 2011 atmospheric soundings from Aberdeen, South Dakota (Fig. 5a) and North Platte, Nebraska (Fig. 5b) show elevated Convective Available Potential Energy (CAPE) values.
 Both soundings also exhibit the presence of low-mid-level wind shear supporting the development of organized multicellular structures as well as drier mid-levels (600-700 hPa) that support enhanced downdrafts (e.g., Coniglio et al. 2011).
 Perhaps most noticeable is the presence of a strong low-level capping inversion in Figure 5b, which likely prevented any surface-based convective development upstream of the first complex.

-2) Perturbation Feature Analysis
+2) Feature Analysis

 The first MCS initially forms over central South Dakota and then organizes and moves southeastward into the western periphery of the deployed TA.
 By 0100 UTC 12 Aug 2011, the complex forms a classic bow echo structure (Fig. 6a).
 A region of positive mesoscale pressure perturbations lies near the apex of the bow echo, where the expected mesohigh would reside, and several TA stations, including J32A (Parkston, SD), experience large positive mesoscale pressure perturbations (Fig. 7a).